 I believe artificial intelligence (AI) and machine learning – key elements of the industrial strategy – could help doctors to address these challenges.

-Imperial College London has a history of excellence in AI going back over thirty years.
+Imperial College London has a history of excellence in AI going back over 30 years.
 We now have more than 600 people – from many different disciplines – working with and developing artificial intelligence.
 Many research projects bring together doctors and computer scientists.

 Clinicians and radiologists from the Cancer Research UK Imperial Centre will work with technical partners at DeepMind Health and the AI health research team at Google, alongside the Cancer-Research UK funded OPTIMAM mammography database at the Royal Surrey County Hospital NHS Foundation Trust, to explore whether AI could help detect and diagnose breast cancers more effectively.